Which Pressed Fruit Bar Is The Best — ‘That’s It’ Or ‘Pressed’ By Kind?

 Obviously, the main charm of pressed fruit bars isn’t their lumpen indifferent appearance or even their straight-forward flavor.
 It’s that fruit is good for you.
 Research has shown that only 12% of Americans have their daily recommended servings of fruit.
 Kind Bars’ Pressed by Kind and That’s It both contains two servings of fruit.
 There are slightly more calories in the Pressed by Kind bars, 130 v.
 100, but also a gram of protein.
 They both have 3g of protein.
 So it pretty much all comes down to sugars, which is the devil’s food.
 Surprisingly, even though there’s no sugar added, That’s It’s bar has 23grams of sugar as opposed to 17g from Kind.

-Nutritional Value: Pressed By Kind
+Winner: Pressed By Kind

-Conclusion: Pressed By Kind
+Overall Winner: Pressed By Kind